yeshu2410/databricks_f1/README.md

 # databricks_f1
+### this project will teach us end to end implimention of databricks
 ### what i did in this project is upload thee data into data lake and then connecting it with the azure data bricks
 ### how we connect s3 to databricks?
 ### ingesting data in the csv formate